 Note that the market is due to move to a new site in Toyosu in November 2016.

-The big department stores in Japan are always a foodie paradise if you head down to the basement level, there’s usually all sorts of goodies down there!
+The big department stores in Japan are always a foodie paradise if you head down to the basement level, there are usually all sorts of goodies down there!

 If there’s a festival going on there’s probably going to be stalls of yummy street food to dig into.
 Salted fish may not be high on your list but the grilled squid, octopus balls, teriyaki sticks and green tea ice cream are always nommy.